 Brokered CDs do offer diversification among banks in different states.
-That makes it easier to ladder CDs, which is investing in several CDs with staggered maturities, says Herb Hopwood, president of Hopwood Financial Services in Great Falls, Virginia.
+That makes it easier to ladder CDs, which is investing in several CDs with staggered maturities.

-Here's another benefit of brokered CDs: Hopwood says when people buy lots of different CDs, they may forget when they’re scheduled to mature.
+Another benefit of brokered CDs: When people buy lots of different CDs, they may forget when they’re scheduled to mature.
 Brokered CD purchases are usually listed on a brokerage statement, notifying you when maturity dates are approaching.

 Given these wrinkles, the key to buying a CD is knowing what you’re buying.
 Here are some questions that can get you started:

 - How much are fees?
 Fees can diminish returns, especially during low-interest times like these.
-And brokerage fees can run as high as 50 basis points (0.50%) per CD, Laura says.
+And brokerage fees can run as high as 50 basis points (0.50 percent) per CD.
 However, banks usually don’t charge fees on their CDs.

 - Where can you get the highest rates?
 If you have many accounts at one bank or a high balance of more than $100,000, you may be able to negotiate higher bank CD rates.
 Regional bank rates can vary dramatically from national ones.

 - What’s the early withdrawal policy?
-Banks typically charge an early-withdrawal penalty of 90 days’ worth of interest, but brokered CDs are different, Laura says.
+Banks typically charge an early withdrawal penalty of 90 days’ worth of interest, but brokered CDs are different.
 If you want to exit your investment, you must sell your CD on the secondary market, where CDs are sold by brokers and prices are driven by investor demand.
 That means you could lose principal, especially when interest rates rise and CD demand slumps.

 - How complex is the CD?
 Usually, brokered CDs are trickier and riskier than bank CDs.
-For example, many brokered CDs are callable, meaning that there’s a window of time -- perhaps a year -- when they can be yanked before they mature.
-That means locking in a good interest rate for a long time is harder to do, according to the SEC.
+For example, many brokered CDs are callable, meaning that there’s a window of time — perhaps a year — when they can be yanked before they mature.
+That means locking in a good interest rate for a long time is harder to do.
 But bank CDs are rarely callable.
-Says Laura: "That's the main benefit."

 When to be careful

 Also, a broker may unknowingly put your money into a CD at a bank where you already have deposits.
-Then, you may unknowingly wind up with a deposit that exceeds the $250,000 FDIC limit, warns the Securities and Exchange Commission.
+Then, you may unknowingly wind up with a deposit that exceeds the $250,000 FDIC limit.

-On the flip side, local institutions that issue bank CDs are easier to vet and to follow.
-"But with a CD from a bank in Utah, you may not know it failed until it's actually closed," Laura says.
+On the other side, local institutions that issue bank CDs are easier to vet and follow.